Nassar surrounded by adults who enabled his predatory behavior

 "I really think there needs to be an independent investigation to figure out who knew what and when [at USAG]," Lynn Raisman told Outside the Lines.
 "What USAG and MSU did, it magnifies the pain."

-THE FIRST WOMAN to testify in Michigan state court about Nassar's abuse says she was about 6 years old when he first exposed himself to her.
+THE FIRST WOMAN?to testify in Michigan state court about Nassar's abuse was Kyle Stephens.
+She says she was about 6 years old when he first exposed himself to her.
 It took her roughly six more years to realize that she was being sexually abused and to gather the courage to tell her parents.
 And it would take another six years before her father believed her.

-The young woman, who spoke to Outside the Lines on the condition of anonymity in order to protect her privacy, says she frequently spent her childhood weekend afternoons and evenings at Nassar's split-level home in Holt, Michigan.
+Stephens, who initially spoke to Outside the Lines on the condition of anonymity but identified herself publicly Tuesday during Nassar's sentencing hearing, says she frequently spent her childhood weekend afternoons and evenings at Nassar's split-level home in Holt, Michigan.
 Her parents were close friends with Nassar and his wife, Stefanie, and they often cooked together on Sundays.

 She and her older brother sometimes played hide-and-seek with Nassar in the basement while the other adults remained upstairs.
 She says she'd often hide in his boiler room, tucked between a furnace and a sink.
 On several occasions, she says, Nassar entered the room and, pretending not to see her, masturbated in front of her.
 He stashed a bottle of lotion in the room.

-"I still know that [lotion's] smell," she said in court.
+"I still know that [lotion's] smell," she said in her first court appearance.
 "The smell still makes me sick."

 Over the course of the next several years, Nassar grew bolder.
 She says that he would sit next to her on a basement couch while she and her brother watched television and rubbed her feet against his crotch.
 He progressed to putting a blanket over himself and her feet, and she says he pulled out his genitals and rubbed them against her feet.
 Eventually, and on multiple occasions, he put his finger inside her.
 The woman says she didn't understand the nature of what was happening to her until a friend described an abusive encounter of her own while they rode the bus together in sixth grade.
 She realized similar things had happened to her, and that she needed to tell her parents.

-"Mom," she says she told her mother one night in her bedroom during the summer after she completed sixth grade, "when Larry rubs my feet, he uses his penis."
+"Mom," Stephens says she told her mother one night in her bedroom during the summer after she completed sixth grade, "when Larry rubs my feet, he uses his penis."

 Stollak retired from Michigan State in 2010.
 He testified in court that he suffered a stroke after retirement that has significantly impaired his memory.
 He also said he disposed of the notes he kept on his clients when he retired.
 There is no record that Stollak, who was bound by state law to report suspected abuse, talked with anyone else at the university or to police about the alleged abuse.
 He told the court that he did not recall seeing the woman as a patient.